maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 4) scan the deck for leading comments, any card at the top of the deck marked with "CM" or "CE". this section ends with the first card that starts with a "Gx", or the "CE" card if present.
 5) remove any cards that start with "CM" *after* that point.
 The original NEC format only supports comments at the top.
 6) scan the geometry section and remove any cards containing upper or lower case versions of strings "ignore=true", "ignore=yes", etc. (see below for details)
+7) remove any remaining cards that are not part of the NEC standard.
+This would include any 3rd party cards like `IT`.

 The resulting deck is now compatible with any known NEC parser.